 Workplace stress is costing businesses over $300 billions of dollars and is leading to absenteeism, turnover and increased healthcare costs.
-Mindfulness is being employed by companies such as Google, General Mills, Aetna, Novartis and many others because the research is showing it can reduce stress, anxiety, depression and can improve focus, productivity, and emotional intelligence.
-This talk will present the scientific research on Mindfulness and how it can be used by companies to create a more positive work environment.
+Mindfulness is being employed by companies such as Google, General Mills, Aetna, Novartis, and many others because the research is showing it can reduce stress, anxiety, depression and can improve focus, productivity, and emotional intelligence.
+This talk will present scientific research on Mindfulness and how it can be used by companies to create a more positive work environment.
 Participants will also learn mindfulness breathing, focusing and visualization techniques that can be used at work and at home.
 The audience will also be guided through appreciation and gratitude meditations.

 Additional Items essential to stress management and work-life balance that will be discussed are:

 Keys to Unlocking and Unleashing the Power of Your Mind